 The cool down should be three to five minutes of pedaling at an easy pace.
 If you can control the resistance, then bring it all the way down.
 Focus on controlling your breath in order to calm down the cardiovascular system and bring oxygen to the muscles after this bout of intense exercise.

-HIIT training is an effective form of exercise that can be used for a variety of goals.
+HIIT training, and specifically completing a HIIT bike workout is an effective form of exercise that can be used for a variety of goals.
 When paired with any type of exercise bike, it can be very helpful in improving a person’s fitness levels.

 - HIIT workouts can be more effective at burning calories than lifting weights or even steady-state cardio in the same amount of time.